dkcOhio/OneMillionDigitsofPi/ReadMe.txt

 1. General Notes
+The code below shows two different methods of calculating Pi to any required precision.
 The python code relies on the mpmath module to take care of the large number of digits.
 Note that I set the precision to 1,000,100 instead of just 1M.
 This was necessary to take care of compounding rounding errors in the last digits.

 https://en.wikipedia.org/wiki/Jonathan_Borwein
 https://en.wikipedia.org/wiki/Peter_Borwein